 There are several distinct advantages to this practice, commencing with the exclusion of hardware costs for insurers.
 And because smartphones are becoming essentially omnipresent, it’s a system that can be efficiently and effectively implemented.
 Many of today’s smartphones come equipped with built-in sensors that can be used to accumulate advanced telematics data.
 In many cases, it’s a sincere process to complement these capabilities with other sensors, such as magnetometers, proximity sensors, and ambient light sensors.
 Another advantage of using smartphones is portability.
 Unlike other devices, a smartphone can be moved between vehicles quickly and easily, allowing an insurance provider to consolidate data about a driver.
 There’s also an added advantage of vehicle compatibility, as smartphone solutions can be used with virtually any type of vehicle.

-However, there are a few challenges for insurance providers exploring mobile telematics.
+However, there are a few challenges for insurance test automation providers exploring mobile telematics.
 Smartphones rely on several different operating systems and platforms, ranging from Android to iOS.
 These platforms are constantly evolving and changing, thereby posing challenges for insurance providers and their telematics systems.
 Changing connectivity standards is another hurdle that can further make it difficult to maintain a consistent approach.

-In the end, mobiles give insurance providers affordable and secure access to a wealth of accurate data, assisting them in bringing usage-based insurance options to regions and people previously unfamiliar with the technology.
+In the end, mobiles give insurance providers affordable and secure access to a wealth of accurate data, assisting them in bringing usage-based insurance mobile app options to regions and people previously unfamiliar with the technology.
 With this rich insight, insurance companies can now develop more competitive pricing and premiums, giving them an advantage over other automotive insurance providers.
 Additionally, this permits them the opportunity to see how their pricing structure will increase and improve over time, constituting a game-changer indeed.